-As shown in Figure 83, an appropriate configuration to localize large current transfer from the high voltage input (VIN) to the output (VOUT) and then back to the power ground is to put the VIN plane on the left, the output plane on the right, and the main power ground plane in between the two.
-Current transfers from the input capacitors to the output capacitors, through Q1/Q2, during the on state (see Figure 87).
+As shown in Figure 84, an appropriate configuration to localize large current transfer from the high voltage input ($V{\ensuremath{\mathrm{IN}}}$) to the output (V{OUT}), and then back to the power ground, puts the V{IN} plane on the left, the output plane on the right, and the main power ground plane in between the two.
+Current transfers from the input capacitors to the output capacitors, through Q1/Q2, during the on state (see Figure 88).
 The direction of this current (yellow arrow) is maintained as Q1/Q2 turns off and Q3/Q4 turns on.
-When Q3/Q4 turns on, the current direction continues to be maintained (red arrow) as it circles from the bulk capacitor's power ground terminal to the output capacitors, through the Q3/Q4.
+When Q3/Q4 turns on, the current direction continues to be maintained (red arrow) as it circles from the power ground terminal of the bulk capacitor to the output capacitors, through the Q3/Q4.
 Arranging the power planes in this manner minimizes the area in which changes in flux occur if the current through Q1/Q2 stops abruptly.
-Sudden changes in flux, usually at source terminals of Q1/Q2 and drain terminals of Q3/Q4, cause large dV/dts at the SW node.
+Sudden changes in flux, usually at the source terminals of Q1/Q2 and the drain terminals of Q3/Q4, cause large dV/dt's at the SW node.